ntblab/neuropipe-support/doc/tutorial/tutorial.rst

   $ command-to-run

+- Each section will end with a summary of commands that were run.
+Many of these commands will involve be interactive (like using a text editor), so you won't be able to finish the tutorial by just copying and pasting these summary sections into your terminal.
+They're intended as a quick reference for when you adapt the tutorial's methods to your own projects.
 - Files will be written like this: *path/to/filename.ext*.
 - Absolute paths will begin with "~/" to indicate the directory that contains your project folder.
 - At the beginning of each section, and after changing directory, you will be reminded of where in the directory structure you should be, like this: